rahulgopinath/rahulgopinath.github.io/_posts/2021-10-26-regular-grammar-expressions.markdown

 </form>
 ### Conjunction of rules

-We only provide conjunction for those rules whose initial chars are the same or it is an empty rule.
+We only provide conjunction for those rules whose initial terminal symbols are the same or it is an empty rule.

 <!--
 ############